-Few cases of type B blood have been detected in the Russian, so no further cats of type B blood or which are carriers of the gene for type B should be introduced.
+Type B blood has not been detected in the Russian, so no cats of type B blood or which are carriers of the gene for type B blood should be introduced.
+This can be confirmed by DNA test.

 Russians may be used as outcrosses for other breeds, including Cornish Rex, Sphynx and Nebelungs.
 All offspring from such matings are registered in accordance with the registration policy of the other breed and cannot be registered as Russians.